tofritz/tofritz.github.io/about.md

 _**portfolio**_
 -

-The best way to see what i am up to would through my posts of the [home page](https://tofritz.github.io).
-I would suggest perusing my github [repositories](https://www.github.com/tofritz) to see the details of the various things I am working on and have done in the past.
+The best way to see what I am up to would through my posts of the [home page](https://tofritz.github.io).
+I suggest perusing my github [repositories](https://github.com/tofritz?tab=repositories) to see the details of the things I am working on and have done in the past.
 I would suggest looking in `example-work` for various deliverables I've produced.
-If you're interested in seeing some finished map products, you can see some [here](https://github.com/tofritz/example-work/tree/master/Maps) that were produced with ESRI software during my GIS certification.
+If you're interested in seeing some finished map products, you can see some [here](https://github.com/tofritz/example-work/tree/master/pennstate-maps) that were produced with ESRI software during my GIS certification.

 _**goals**_
 -